iamgodot/py-tldr/README.md

 Options:
   -v, --version                   Show version info and exit.
-  --config FILE                   Specify a config file to use.
   -p, --platform [android|common|linux|osx|sunos|windows]
                                   Override current operating system.
   -L, --language TEXT             Specify language of the page(with no